Ratstail91/Toy/getting-started/standard-library.md

 This function returns the value of any integer or float passed in, rounded to the nearest whole number.

+### sign(self): int

+This function expects an integer or float as the value for `self`.

+If `self` is below 0, this function returns -1.
+Otherwise it returns 1.

+### normalize(self): int

+This function expects an integer or float as the value for `self`.

+If `self` is below 0, this function returns -1.
+Otherwise if `self` is above 0, this function returns 1.
+Otherwise it returns 0.

 ## Defined Compound Functions

 ### concat(self, other): any